mariam-gogia/AzureWebAppSQL/README.md

 {
       "tasks": [
         {
-	"id":<numeric id of task 1>,
+	"id":numeric id of task 1,
-	"taskName":"<the name of task 1>",
+	"taskName":"the name of task 1",
-	"dueDate":"<the date the task is due in ISO 8601 format of task 1>", "isCompleted":false
+	"dueDate":"the date the task is due in ISO 8601 format of task 1", "isCompleted":false
         },
         {
-	"id":<numeric id of task 2>,
+	"id":numeric id of task 2,
-	"taskName":"<the name of task 2>",
+	"taskName":"the name of task 2",
-	"dueDate":"<the date the task is due in ISO 8601 format of task 2>", "isCompleted":false
+	"dueDate":"the date the task is due in ISO 8601 format of task 2", "isCompleted":false
          },
      ]
 }
 </pre>
-2. 400 (Bad Request) -  return if values in optional parameter fields are incorrect
+2. 400 (Bad Request) -  return if values in optional parameter fields are incorrect **Errors**

+All http 400 and 404 errors return response body using the template below.
+Error responses are manually created and numbers are arbitrarily assigned to them.
 <pre>
 Error Response JSON:
 {
-	"errorNumber":<error number>,
+	"errorNumber": error number,
-	"parameterName":"<name of parameter that caused the error>", "parameterValue":"<value of parameter that caused the error>", "errorDescription":"<Description of the error intended developer consumption>" }
+	"parameterName": " name of parameter that caused the error" , "parameterValue":"value of parameter that caused the error", "errorDescription":"Description of the error"
+}
 </pre>

 • Project includes client SDK of the REST interface which is utilized by MS Tests.
 MS Tests test the functionality of the REST interface